janbeernink/class-dependency-scanner/README.md

 License
 ========================

-This project is licensed under the LGPL version 2.1, please see the LICENSE file for more details.
+This project is licensed under the Apache Software License, Version 2.0, please see the LICENSE file for more details.